UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/mahir_log.md

     - Submitted the compiled video on canvas

 May 29th:
-- Joined team meeting to discuss a run through of the entire project plan document - 2.5hr
+- Joined team meeting to discuss a run-through of the entire project plan document - 2.5hr
     - Made several edits and figured out what works/what doesn't with the entire team
 - Created an outline for Project Requirements Video - 30min